evolvingweb/puppet-apt/README.md

     include apt

-Puppet code that uses anything from the APT module requires that the core apt class be declared/\s\+$//e
+Puppet code that uses anything from the APT module requires that the core apt class be declared.

 Usage
 -----